 - Four to Six Wines

-- Loaf of bread – provide plain bread for guests to cleanse palate between wines
+- A loaf of bread: provide plain bread for guests to cleanse the palate between wines

-- Aluminum foil or brown bags to cover wine bottles if you opt for blind tasting
+- Aluminum foil or brown bags: to cover wine bottles if you opt for a blind tasting

 - Pens and Paper